 Both laser treatments come with minimal to no downtime and a reduced risk of scarring, thanks to the precision of the picosecond lasers.

 Get treatment for scalp psoriasis-related hyperpigmentation in Havertown, PA

 At Everest Medspa, Dr. Xiaobin Li helps patients identify and address the triggers of their scalp psoriasis and offers treatments to help reduce the evidence of past flare-ups.

-If you're interested in safe and effective laser treatment to treat your psoriasis-related skin discoloration, schedule a consultation today at our office in Havertown, PA.
+If you're interested in safe and effective laser treatment to treat your psoriasis-related skin discoloration, schedule a consultation today at our Wayne and Havertown, PA. offices.